Rene Santiago Promises to Bring Titles Back After 3rd Successive Trip to Boxing Hotbed in Tokyo

 Share

-Unified WBA and WBO light flyweight champion Rene Santiago will defend his titles this Friday, April 3, when he faces former world champion Masataka Taniguchi at the legendary Korakuen Hall.
-The two fighters came face to face this Wednesday April first at the official press conference, where both made it clear that victory is the only option.
+Unified WBA and WBO light flyweight world boxing champion Rene Santiago will defend his titles on Friday, April 3, when he faces the former world champion, Masataka Taniguchi, at the legendary Korakuen Hall in Tokyo.
+The two fighters came face to face at Wednesday’s press conference, where both made it clear that victory is the only option.

-Santiago (15-4, 9 KOs), riding the wave of his career best year in 2025 when he captured both belts in Japan as an underdog arrives confident and fully focused.
+Santiago (15-4, 9 KOs), riding the wave of his career best year in 2025 when he captured both belts, arrives in Japan as confident despite an underdog’s status.

-The 33 year old Puerto Rican cemented his elite status by defeating Shokichi Iwata and Kyosuke Takami last year, completing one of the most impressive comebacks in recent light flyweight history.
+The 33-year-old cemented his elite status by defeating Shokichi Iwata and Kyosuke Takami last year, completing one of the most impressive comebacks in recent light flyweight history.
 Looking ahead, Santiago has not ruled out a potential rematch with Iwata, now the reigning WBC champion, should he emerge victorious on Friday.

-Taniguchi (25-1, 15 KOs), fighting in front of his home crowd, issued a strong warning.
-“I have to be better than Santiago for 12 rounds or 36 minutes,” he said.
-“I won’t let him do whatever he wants.
-Santiago will go home empty handed.”
+Taniguchi (25-1, 15 KOs), though, issued a strong warning as he fights in front of his home crowd.
+“I have to be better than Santiago for 12 rounds, or 36 minutes,” he said.
+“I won’t let him do whatever he wants.”

 Taniguchi fought twice in 2025, most notably scoring a fifth round TKO over Takeru Inoue to claim the OPBF light flyweight title.